front-end-intermediate/DOM-Scripting/readme.md

 ### XHR

-To start off we'll use `XMLHttpRequest()` and then graduate to a more modern browser API.
+To start off we'll look at the classic `XMLHttpRequest()` browser API.

 Making AJAX requests with the `XMLHttpRequest()` method, often referred to as `XHR`, is a three step process: